icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

   * [Open Ethics Canvas](https://openethics.ai/canvas/)
 * You learn by doing

 If that's you, join me in getting a bit ahead of yourself, and see if you want to learn more about the field.
-(For alternatives, [jump to the end of the guide](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).)
+(For alternatives, [jump to the end](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).)

+Of course, there is no easy path to expertise.
+Also, _I'm not an expert!_ I just want to connect you with some great resources _from_ experts.
+Applications of ML are all around us.
+I think it's in the public interest that more of us learn more about ML.

+Whatever motivates _you_ to dive into machine learning, if you know a bit of Python, these days you can get hands-on with a machine learning _"Hello World!"_ in less than an hour.

 ## Let's get started

-Get your feet wet and boost your confidence.

 ## Tools you'll need